An invoice is a bill that must be paid by the University. You are responsible for paying your invoices through the online tool Lupin/Proceedo.

 Our VAT number shall be used when ordering goods and services from other EU countries.

 The first name and surname of the person who placed the order shall be included as reference on the invoice, for example, “Lars Larsson”.
-If an order number (LU followed by 8 digits) or a subscription number was issued at the time of ordering, this shall also be stated on the first page of the invoice.
+If an order number (LU followed by 8 digits) or a subscription number has been provided alongside the order, this must be written on the first page of the invoice.

 Supported currencies for payments